CCSP Domain 4: Cloud Application Security [updated 2022]

 4.1 Advocate training and awareness for application security

-Candidates are also required to understand the basics of cloud application development, including the following:
+Candidates need to understand the basics of cloud application development, including:

 - Security by design